_itok-NDr4ZomF.png)

 - Further information can be found on the Energy bills support fact sheet.

-Business and non-domestic customer support with the Energy Relief Scheme and Energy Bills Discount Scheme
+Business and non-domestic customer support with the Energy Relief Scheme

 - Through the Energy Bill Relief Scheme, the government will provide a discount on wholesale gas and electricity prices for all non-domestic customers (including all UK businesses, the voluntary sector like charities and the public sector such as schools and hospitals) whose current gas and electricity prices have been significantly inflated in light of global energy prices.
 This support will be equivalent to the Energy Price Guarantee put in place for households.